 Here you’ll find the towering rock monolith known as La Piedra del Penol, which you can hike up the 800 or so stairs to the top.
-There’s also a massive lake on the grounds, and lots of activities to do here.
+There’s also a massive lake on the grounds, a colorful little town, and lots of activities to do here.

-Both are fun, but Santa Fe is more hot weather and hanging out by the pool and Guatape is interesting activities and beatiful views.
+Both are fun, but Santa Fe is more hot weather and hanging out by the pool and Guatape is interesting activities and beautiful views.
+I prefer Guatape, personally.

 Pablo Escobar Tours

-And finally, the ONE thing I said you should AVOID while in Medellin… Please, don’t patronize the Pablo Escobar tours here.
+And finally, the ONE thing you should NOT DO while in Medellin… Please, don’t patronize the Pablo Escobar tours here.

 With the influx of Western tourists who only know Colombia for cocaine and Pablo Escobar, a number of businesses have cropped up catering to these tourists.

 Let’s talk about Pablo Escobar… Remember, he was a terrorist who nearly destroyed Medellin, killing thousands of people in the process, and throwing the reputation of an entire country into the gutter (even until today).

-For most Colombians, Pablo Escobar is akin to Osama bin Laden, someone who has done incalculable damage to the country.
+For most Colombians, Pablo Escobar is a figure as hated as Osama bin Laden, someone who has done incalculable damage to the country.
 The only Colombians that idolize Pablo are the poorest and most uneducated among them (or those making money selling shirts, souvenirs, or tours to visitors).

 Pablo is not just some rebel gangster like Al Capone or Michael Corleone.
-We aren’t talking about prohibition era hijinks or Hollywood.
+We aren’t talking about prohibition-era hijinks or Hollywood movies.

-Many Colombians still live with memories of the bombs and bloodshed left by him.
+Many Colombians still live with painful memories of the bombs and bloodshed left by him.

-I went into more detail about why you shouldn’t patronize these Pablo Escobar tours in a follow up article, so check that out if you need more convincing.
-Honestly, you can learn more from a book, talking with locals who lived during that time, and visiting some of the locales on your own — and all without rubbing salt in the wound of locals or patronizing people trying to make money off his infamy.
+I went into more detail about why you shouldn’t patronize these Medellin Pablo Escobar tours in a follow-up article, so check that out if you need more convincing.
+Honestly, you can learn more by reading a book, talking with locals who lived during that time, and visiting some of the locales on your own — and all without rubbing salt in the wound of locals or patronizing people trying to make money off his infamy.

 So there you have it, my definitive guide to what to do in Medellin, Colombia.
 I hope it proves helpful to you during your stay in Medellin, an absolutely incredible city that I love living in, although there are a few things I hate about Colombia.